-“They aren’t cancer and you know it”.
+“It isn’t cancer and you know it.”
 Mickey continues to snivel.
 He is so pitiful sitting there crying, his grimy bald head shiny in the weak, yellow light.

 “I will support you.
 I am here.
 Don’t be afraid.”

-Weeping quietly Mickey picks up the typewriter and walks slowly out of the door and up the 5 flights to the top, he doesnt take the elevator because it is slower to walk.
+Weeping quietly Mickey picks up the typewriter and walks slowly out of the door and up to the roof, he doesn’t take the elevator because it’s slower to walk.
 He is breathing heavily by the time he gets there.

 “Mickey.
 Your life is over.
 You don’t want to suffer the humiliation of being eaten by rats, do you?”